jlacasa/mixed-models-spring25/content/1-intro.md

 - [About me](https://jlacasa.github.io/).
 - About you.

-{% include figure.html img="day1/attendees.jpg" alt="Attendees counts" caption="Distribution of Departments in this worksop" width="75%" %}

 - Frequent responses.

+{% include figure.html img="day1/attendees.jpg" alt="Attendees counts" caption="Distribution of Departments attending this worksop" width="75%" %}

 ## Housekeeping

-- The reason for the relatively low proportion of R code content in this workshop: it's easy to find!
-We will focus on the understanding of the model components.
+- We will have relatively low proportion of R code in this workshop.
+Instead, we will focus on the understanding of the model components.
+Questions/concerns are more than welcome.

 Schedule: